kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## Dimensionality and Variation

-Each system uses different dimensions and training data.
+Each system uses different dimensions and training data
-Word2Vec: ~300.
+Word2Vec: ~300
-BERT base: 768.
+BERT base: 768
-OpenAI: >3000.
+OpenAI: >3000
 Higher dimensions capture nuance but increase compute cost

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.